random-archer/mkinitcpio-systemd-tool/README.md

 ### Package Build Questions and Answers

 how can I install a development version of this?
+* create a marker file `.PKGDEV` to build from latest master, for example
 ```
 mkdir -p /tmp/aur
 cd /tmp/aur